BCPSEA SERVICES

 The Public Education Benefits Trust is a jointly trusteed plan between BCPSEA and the Canadian Union of Public Employees (CUPE).
 The PEBT is charged with three key functions:

-1. Implement and administer a long term disability (LTD) plan
+- Implement and administer a long term disability (LTD) plan

-2. Implement and administer an early return to work program
+- Implement and administer an early return to work program

-3. Implement and administer a program for districts to purchase their dental, extended health, life insurance and accidental death and dismemberment insurance.
+- Implement and administer a program for districts to purchase their dental, extended health, life insurance and accidental death and dismemberment insurance.

-The Employment Data Analysis System (EDAS) is a common data collection system between BCPSEA, the Ministry of Education, and school districts to collect, share, and use employment data from districts’ HRIS and payroll systems.
+The Employment Data Analysis System (EDAS) is a common data collection system between BCPSEA, the Ministry of Education and Child Care, and school districts to collect, share and use employment data from school districts.
+EDAS enables a data-driven approach to developing and managing labour relations and human resource initiatives in the public education sector, including collective bargaining and workforce planning.